Missouri Water Quality at a Glance

 Missouri’s water infrastructure faces several interconnected challenges:

-Aging Systems: Many water systems were built decades ago and need modernization, with Kansas City experiencing a record 1,844 main breaks in 2012 and St. Louis having water mains averaging 55-65 years old
+Aging Systems: Many water systems were built decades ago and need modernisation, with Kansas City experiencing a record 1,844 main breaks in 2012 and St. Louis having water mains averaging 55–65 years old.
+Missouri American Water is addressing this through its $1.5 billion investment programme replacing 250+ miles of pipe by 2026

-Funding Requirements: The EPA estimated Missouri’s 20-year water infrastructure needs at $8.5 billion, requiring substantial investment in system upgrades and maintenance
+Funding Requirements: The EPA estimated Missouri’s 20-year water infrastructure needs at $8.5 billion, requiring substantial investment in system upgrades, maintenance, and emerging contaminant treatment

-Rural Challenges: Smaller, rural water systems face higher per-capita costs and limited technical capacity to implement complex treatment technologies for emerging contaminants like PFAS
+Rural Challenges: Smaller, rural water systems face higher per-capita costs and limited technical capacity to implement treatment technologies for PFAS and other contaminants

 Quality News About Your Water